President-Elect Biden Has A Plan To Combat COVID-19. Here's What's In It

 "On Monday, I will name a group of leading scientists and experts as transition advisers to help take the Biden-Harris COVID plan and convert it into an action blueprint that starts on Jan.
 20, 2021," the president-elect said.

-Many of the voters who helped propel Biden toward the presidency ranked the pandemic as the most important issue facing the United States, according to exit polling from AP VoteCast.
+Many of the voters who helped propel Biden toward the presidency ranked the pandemic as the most important issue facing the United States, according to AP VoteCast data.

 So how will Biden deliver on their hopes?